-Early admission programs may require payment in full, payment arrangements and/or financial aid to be established at least 30 days in advance of each semester in order to avoid being administratively withdrawn.
-Students enrolling in courses after the start of a semester will be required to have payment arrangements finalized at the time of registration.

-Statements will be available electronically and can be viewed by logging in to the student's my.FHTC.edu account.
+Students enrolling in courses after the Semester Balance Due Dates will be required to have paid in full or have payment arrangements finalized at the time of registration.
+Statements will be available electronically and can be viewed by logging in to their my.FHTC.edu account.